 Traditional timber frame houses can lose in excess of 30% of household energy whereas our panels paired with our insulated splines will drastically reduce the amount of energy escaping.
-This is great for helping reduce energy bills too!
+This is great for helping reduce energy bills!

-As you can see from the demonstrations above, the panels are joined with a spline fitted inside.
+As you can see from the diagram above, the Sip panels are joined together with an insulated spline fitted inside.
 Screws are then screwed through the OSB of the panel and into the spline OSB to make the joint very strong and secure, glue may be used at this point as well to seal the joint and give it extra strength.

 Joining Sip Panel to Ground Foundations

 After the foundations of a house has been laid, there is a 45 mm timber sole (bottom plate) laid down on the foundations as demonstrated in the diagram above.